 Delegate Robinson believes that tax increases contribute to further hardship for taxpayers and should not be used as a one-step, fast solution.
 As your Delegate, she will work to limit government spending to reduce taxes on Virginia families and small businesses.
 She prioritizes a balanced budget and believes that it is more important to use funds appropriately rather than raising taxes.

 Having been a small business owner for thirty years, Delegate Robinson has a unique understanding of the day-to-day challenges faced by small business owners.
-Because of this, she does not support legislation that stifles hard-working business owners, and instead promotes legislation that helps to expand small business.
-She knows that these family-owned businesses are the backbone to the economy in our community in Chesterfield.
-With the economy in mind she also supports the capital investment of Shandong Tranlin Paper Co., Ltd, in Chesterfield which is projected to create over 2,000 jobs for county residences.
+Because of this, she does not support legislation that stifles hard-working business owners and instead promotes legislation that helps to expand small business.
+She knows that these family-owned businesses are the backbone of the economy in our community in Chesterfield.